 Who has not experienced it: you want to charge your electronic devices in the accommodation and the socket has a different plug!
 This travel adapter solves your problem because it has plugs for over 220 countries.
 It has a compact and slim shape, so it can be easily stored in your luggage.
 Since you can take it with you on any trip, it can still be used after your trip to Italy and belongs on every packing list!

 Nothing is more annoying than a dead battery when you are standing in front of the Colosseum and want to take a photo!
-No problem if you have your power bank with you to quickly charge your smartphone and camera.
-We recommend you this solar power bank, which can charge the solar panel and smartphone at the same time in the sunlight, making it absolutely power efficient.
-It also has a dustproof and waterproof case, so it is very suitable for traveling by sea and in the mountains of Italy.
+No problem if you have your solar charger with you to quickly charge your smartphone and camera.
+We recommend you this solar charger.
+It’s dustproof and waterproof so it is very suitable for traveling by sea and in the mountains of Italy.

 This Packing Cube set in different sizes is perfect to keep your dirty laundry, towels, toiletries, underwear and electronic accessories well sorted.
 Plus, the Packing Cubes fit into carry-on suitcases and backpacks, making them ideal for small and large trips to Italy.
 It’s amazing how much more space you have in your suitcase thanks to these cubes 😊